Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Deploying Motion Prediction within Real-World Autonomous Systems

-\item \textbf{Computation Latency.} For motion prediction in real-world systems, such as autonomous driving or robotics, inference latency is a critical performance factor.
+\item \textbf{Computation Latency} For motion prediction in real-world systems, such as autonomous driving or robotics, inference latency is a critical performance factor.
 Despite this, current benchmarks tend to focus almost exclusively on accuracy, often ignoring latency entirely in evaluation protocols.
-This oversight has several important consequences. \begin{itemize} \item \textit{Applicability.} First, neglecting latency can lead to models that achieve strong benchmark scores but are impractical for deployment, particularly in real-time applications where predictions must be generated at high frequency and low latency.
-Many state-of-the-art methods are not well-suited for this, as discussed in ProphNet~\cite{wang2023prophnet}. \item \textit{Unfair Comparison without Accounting for Model Size.} Second, the absence of latency constraints has encouraged an unbounded growth in model size.
+This oversight has several important consequences. \begin{itemize} \item \textit{Real Time Computation.} First, neglecting latency can lead to models that achieve strong benchmark scores but are impractical for deployment, particularly in real-time applications where predictions must be generated at high frequency and low latency.
+Many state-of-the-art methods are not well-suited for this, as discussed in ProphNet~\cite{wang2023prophnet}.
+Notably, one effective strategy to reduce latency is reusing historical embeddings through streaming encoders.
+For example, QCNet~\cite{zhou2023query} and DriveTransformer~\cite{jia2025drivetransformer} maintain a queue of past embeddings, reusing embeddings for seen elements and updating it incrementally as new frames arrive.
+This avoids redundant computation while preserving temporal context, making such models more suitable for deployment in latency-sensitive or resource-constrained environments. \item \textit{Unfair Comparison without Accounting for Model Size.} Second, the absence of latency constraints has encouraged an unbounded growth in model size.
 Larger and more complex architectures—featuring extensive fusion modules, multi-stage refinement~\cite{shi2024mtr++,shi2022motion,zhou2024smartrefine}, or multiple specialized heads—can improve accuracy but often at the cost of substantial increases in inference time.
 This leads to unfair comparisons, where gains in performance may stem primarily from increased computational budgets rather than algorithmic innovation, and risks overshadowing work that seeks to improve efficiency-performance trade-offs. \item \textit{Favouring Marginal Prediction.} Third, the absence of latency considerations in current benchmarks has inadvertently favoured marginal prediction methods, where the model predicts each agent’s future independently.
 While simple to implement and easy to scale in accuracy-focused benchmarks, marginal prediction introduces duplicated computation—since each agent is processed separately, often in its own coordinate frame—and lacks scene-level consistency.
 While batch computation can be performed for acceleration, additional computation is still needed.
 In contrast, joint prediction methods reason about all agents simultaneously, enabling globally consistent and interaction-aware predictions while sharing computation across the scene, making them inherently more efficient.
 However, without latency as part of the evaluation, these efficiency advantages of joint prediction methods are not captured or rewarded.
 As a result, research has skewed toward marginal approaches, despite their limitations in real-time deployment and multi-agent reasoning.

 \end{itemize}

 To address these issues, latency should be treated as another critical evaluation criterion.
 Benchmarks should introduce latency constraints or reporting requirements, and future work should focus on exploring the latency–performance frontier.
 This includes investigating scalable architectures that can adapt across hardware profiles, optimizing joint prediction pipelines, and rethinking designs that balance accuracy with deployability.
 Only through such efforts can we ensure that advances in prediction research translate into practical, deployable systems.